openmelody/mt-plugin-theme-manager/README.md

 which can be specified by the theme designer.

 Apply a new theme by visiting the Theme Dashboard and clicking the "Apply a New Theme" link to get started.
-A dialog will popup with a paginated view of the installed themes.
-Here the user can see more detail about the theme (click the thumbnail) or select a theme to apply.
+A paginated view of the installed themes appears.
+Here the user can see more detail about the theme (click the thumbnail) and select a theme to apply.
 After selecting a theme the user will be required to fill-in any fields marked "required" by the theme designer to finish the process.

 (Need to apply a theme to many blogs?
 Visit System Overview > Blogs and use